Ophyiulus pilosus (Newport, 1843)

-In light of the recent discovery of the introduced Ophyiulus germanicus (which shares the same sickle-shaped male first leg pair) at a single site in Britain, the gonopods of mature males should be examined to be certain of the identification.
+In light of the recent discovery of the introduced Ophyiulus germanicus in Britain (which the male has similar sickle-shaped first legs) mature males should be examined to be certain of the identification (ideally 1st leg pair and gonopods).